Dickwella is a small coastal town located south of Sri Lanka.

 When you’ve had too much surfing or just tired from all your town-hopping, try out the 1.5-hour healing massage offered at Soul Spa.
 It’s a very relaxing and rejuvenating experience, you’ll feel like you’re ready to take on the world after, or maybe a day after…

-I personally recommend to plan a recovery day after this massage, as Helen knows how to release all your toxins that were stuck in your body for years.
+I personally recommend planning a recovery day after this massage, as Helen knows how to release all your toxins that were stuck in your body for years.
 It took me a complete day to recover, but felt so good after!